One thing this pandemic has shown is that Ghana might have been a bit too slow in going digital. But it’s not too late to switch to the digital era.

-Most of these DIY services are subscription fee based where you pay a monthly fee to gain access platforms.
+Most of these DIY services are subscription fee-based where you pay a monthly fee to gain access platforms.

-All in all, you will consider to consider what you can budget.
+All in all, you will need to consider what you can budget.
 A developer might be on the high side especially if you consider the development cost and maintenance.
 With a DIY solution, you will need to consider the most affordable option but it’s a good option because maintenance is covered by the companies themselves.

 3. Digital Payments (Getting Paid Online)